 You know the meme about teens taking 50 selfies before getting the perfect shot.
 Same goes with pictures that are not selfies.
-I’m not saying you should take 50 pictures with the same angle, but a few with different angles and different lighting goes a long way.
+I’m not saying you should take 50 pictures of the same angle, but a few with different angles and different lighting goes a long way.
 It’s rare to get a picture just right on the first try.
-At least 5-10 is great and with those few pictures you may notice that one or two images are better than the rest.
+At least 5-10 is great and with those few pictures, you may notice that one or two images are better than the rest.

 2. Lighting is key.

 How do you get perfect lighting?
 Natural light is always best.
 Depending on what type of picture you want.
 If you want a day picture morning to midday is perfect.
 After 12:00 p.m. it’s not ideal since the sun is at it’s highest point and is right above the subject.
-If you are taking pictures indoors you can always use the light coming from the windows but keep in mind that afternoon pictures indoors tend to be much more darker than in the morning.
+If you are taking pictures indoors you can always use the light coming from the windows but keep in mind that afternoon pictures indoors tend to be much darker than in the morning.
 No windows and can’t go outside?
 No problem!
 Use artificial lighting, look for desk lamps/hand lamps around the office and play with different angled lighting.